 Meat meals are made through a process called rendering.
 The process is named “rendering” as it renders volatile, degradable meats into a more stable form.
 The animal products are subjected to high temperatures, both in order to kill any pathogens and to drive a certain amount of moisture and fat away from the bone and tissue.

 Once the product is in a lower-moisture form (around 10%), it will remain relatively stable at room temperatures for months.
 Meat meals can be shipped and stored for some time, until the pet food producer is ready to make some food.

-For these reasons, the smaller the annual sales of a pet food brand, the less frequently it will be made, the more likely it is that the product will be made with meat meals, rather than fresh meats.
-Meat from exotic species that are in limited supply (perhaps only seasonally) is almost always supplied in the form of a rendered meal.
+For these reasons, the smaller the annual sales of a pet food brand and/or the less frequently a particular product will be made, the more likely it is that the product will be made with meat meals, rather than fresh meats.
+Meat meals made from exotic species that are in limited supply (perhaps only seasonally) are almost always supplied in the form of rendered meals.

-Competent rendering companies can produce meat meals with a range of fat and “ash” content, and pet food companies will stipulate how much fat and ash they want in the ingredients they buy from the renderer.
+Competent rendering companies can produce meat meals with a range of fat and “ash” content.
+Pet food companies stipulate how much fat and ash they will accept in the ingredients they buy from the renderer.
 In general, higher-fat ingredients will cost more than lower-fat ingredients.
 Lower-ash ingredients cost more than high-ash ingredients.

 There are companies that have staked their entire reputations on the fact that they use only meats, never meat meals, in their dry dog foods.
 Is this truly a sign of higher quality?